 My Recommended iPad Apps:

-This is the season many of us stay indoors to escape the cold, and try to find ways to be productive, not just busy.
-Finding the right balance between routines/structure and providing new, creative, and interesting teachable moments for our children with Autism/special needs is often a challenge, especially during the winter months.
+Spring break and April holidays are a time of changes in routine, where we try to find ways to be productive, not just busy with our kids home from school.
+Finding the right balance between routines/structure and providing new, creative, and interesting teachable moments for our children with Autism/special needs is often a challenge, especially during school vacation.

 Good Luck and Happy Learning!

 (in an order that increasingly targets language, social skills, and problem solving)